Colorful hot air balloons flying in blue skye

 After completing her medical education, Karin Madsen began exploring alternative career paths where she could utilize her skills outside of the hospital setting.
 Now, she proudly possesses an impressive 25 years of experience in the pharmaceutical industry.

-Written by Therese von Knorring, PhD student at the University of Copenhagen and participant of the course “Career Skills for Scientists” during the spring term 2024
+Written by Terese von Knorring, PhD student at the University of Copenhagen and participant of the course “Career Skills for Scientists” during the spring term 2024

 Twenty-five years ago, after receiving her degree, Karin Madsen got her first job in the pharmaceutical industry as clinical project manager.